Air quality information

 We use diffusion tubes to measure levels of NO2 in the air at a number of locations throughout the borough.
 The monitoring locations change regularly, usually every 12 months.

-We currently have monitoring locations in Basingstoke Town Centre, Tadley and Whitchurch.
+We currently have monitoring locations in Basingstoke town centre, Bramley, Chineham, Leisure Park and Beggarwood.

 Air quality reports